 A four-year college in the CUNY system, York College enrolls commuter, undergraduate students in liberal arts and professional programs, including nursing and aviation.
-Founded in 1966, it's been at its present location in Jamaica, Queens, since 1986.
+York College was founded in 1966.
+It's been at its present location in Jamaica, Queens, since 1986.

-Another member of the CUNY system and a commuter school, Queensborough is in residential Bayside and enrolls 12,000 students in its two-year programs and more in its Continuing Education section.
+This college is another member of the CUNY system and a commuter school.
+Queensborough is in the residential area Bayside and enrolls 12,000 students in its two-year programs and more in its Continuing Education section.

 Formerly the College of Aeronautics, Vaughn College enrolls 1,300 commuter students in bachelor and associate degree programs.
 It offers degrees in engineering, aviation, and management at its LaGuardia Airport campus.